in28minutes/in28minutes.github.io/_posts/2017-01-28-spring-boot-unit-testing-with-junit.md

 categories: [Spring Boot, REST Service]
 ---

-This guide with code example will help you write a great unit test for your Spring Boot Rest Service.
+This guide will help you write a great unit test for your Spring Boot Rest Service.
+We would use a simple code example using simple rest services.

 ## You will learn
 - How to create a Get REST Service for retrieving the courses for a student?